Employee Development Department (EDD)-CalJOBS

 To ensure adequate staff for health care sites throughout California, the state is calling on healthcare providers, behavioral health professionals, and health care administrators to register for the California Health Corps.

 To find information about how to register for the California Health Corps, please visit the California Health Corps' website.

 Requests for Urgent Staffing Resources

 Please see AFL 20-46 (Requests for Urgent Staffing Resources for COVID-19) for clarification on the process for requesting staffing resources for healthcare facilities and alternate care sites during COVID-19.

 TEMPORARY WAIVERS AND SUSPENSIONS DUE TO THE COVID 19 PANDEMIC

-Learn more about the CDPH's temporary waivers for CNA requirements and suspensions of regulatory enforcement at AFL 20-35.
+To learn more about the CDPH's temporary waivers for CNA requirements and suspensions of regulatory enforcement, see AFL 20-35.

-Learn more about the CDPH's temporary waivers for Nurse Assistant Training Programs at AFL 20-40.
+To learn more about the CDPH's temporary waivers for NATPs and nursing facilities, see AFL 20-40.